MicrosoftDocs/Devices-docs/surface/contact-surface-business-education-support.md

 ### You have a Microsoft 365 Subscription

-The Microsoft 365 Hardware Support Portal provides a self-serve, centralized solution to look up current warranty and protection plans, create service requests, and track the status of device repairs.
+The Microsoft 365 Surface  Support Portal provides a self-serve, centralized solution to look up current warranty and protection plans, create service requests, and track the status of device repairs.
 [Get support](/surface/self-serve-warranty-service).

 ### You have a Premier or Unified Support contract